 Each automation has:

-There are two trigger types:
+There are three trigger types:

 Task Created / Updated Runs when a task is created or when its properties change (status, tags, assigned user, etc).